mmertsock/mmertsock.github.io/_posts/2014-01-07-standing-desk-week-1.md

 Other posts in this series:

 - [Week two][]
-- Week three: in progress
+- [Week three][]
-- Week four: coming up
+- Week four: in progress

 ## The plan

-I am following my coworker Josh Earl’s [28-day stand up and work challenge][challenge] (actually 20 work days over four weeks).
+I am following my coworker Josh Earl’s [28-Day Stand Up and Work Challenge][challenge] (actually 20 work days over four weeks).
 This plan starts small—just 12 minutes spent standing on the first day—which I believe will allow for incremental adaptation and adjustments make it easier to focus on good habits.
 Once a week, I will post a blog update with observations on each day of the challenge: overall progress, what is working or not working, and plans for the next week.

 ## The setup